 Routes to Rails

-The District Councils Collaborative of Saint Paul and Minneapolis (DCC) is launching Routes to Rails, a two-pronged program to assess existing bus service and street connections to the Central Corridor, and to recommend improvements to ensure that people can easily get to their closest LRT station when the line opens for service in 2014.
+The District Councils Collaborative of Saint Paul and Minneapolis (DCC) is launched Routes to Rails, a two-pronged program to assess existing bus service and street connections to the Central Corridor, and to recommend improvements to ensure that people can easily get to their closest LRT station when the line opens for service in June 2014.

 Transit, More than a Ride